lordoffreaks/automation-engineer/README.md

 In order to do that you can use whatever tool you are comfortable with.

 The output of the execise should be something that can be easily intragrated in a CI/CD pipeline

+## Resources

+- The base url for the API is https://automation-engineer-test.herokuapp.com
+- Find the Swagger file in https://automation-engineer-test.herokuapp.com/api-docs
+- Download the Swagger file in [here](https://raw.githubusercontent.com/lordoffreaks/automation-engineer/master/spec.swagger.yaml)

 ## Questions?